Ethical implications in contracts: Cultural expectations of flexibility

-Lack of Informed Consent
+Lack of informed consent

 Some acts cannot legally take place because of a lack of informed consent.
 This can occur under conditions of pressures of limited time, money, exhaustion and exhortations to settle from lawyers.
 Another person is generally authorised to give consent if an individual is unable to.
 These cases sometimes result in a party refusing to comply with the terms of the contract; however, they are rarely successful as a defense to an enforcement action.
 Judges usually take the view that a client advised by a lawyer is strongly presumed both to have a basic understanding of legal principle, and to have given consent (Informed Consent 2007).
 This was the case in Gerbert and Gerbert (1990) FLC 92–137, where a husband settled for 10% of assets against his probable entitlement to 40%, and it was held that there was no miscarriage of justice as the husband acted freely and was advised to seek legal advice.
 In cases where an individual is provided limited facts, serious ethical issues may arise.

 Is it ethical to hold someone to a contract when they clearly had no awareness of exactly what they were signing and committing themselves to, due to ignorance or not?
 Is it ethical for a lawyer to encourage the signing of a document if they are clearly not fully understanding of the document?

 Wealth

 If the chance of success and money is opportune to a wealthy person, their capacity and willingness can give rise to alleging various legal justifications for breach.
-A few years of legal expenses may only be a small proportion of their empire, and the resulting attrition and disparate investment in the conflict may eventually encourage other parties to renegotiate the disputed clauses (Honeyman and Wade 2005, 15).
+A few years of legal expenses may only be a small proportion of their empire, and the resulting attrition and disparate investment in the conflict may eventually encourage other parties to renegotiate the disputed clauses.

 In terms of moral relativism, most people would agree that it is ethically wrong to use wealth to control a situation and to ‘force’ people into renegotiating clauses in contracts if they are unable to afford the legal bill accompanying a dispute.
 However, as moral relativism is subject to a one's own beliefs on what is right and wrong, some may not view using wealth as a means to control as being the wrong thing to do.
 In situations such as these, the ‘little man’ usually loses out and will ultimately succumb to the power of the other party or parties.